Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 Chris MacMillan, General Manager

 This choice determines everything: budget accuracy, permit risk, timeline, and how many times you pay for the same work.
-Most “design” problems in San Diego aren’t style problems.
-They’re drainage, utilities (gas/electrical), walls/structures, approvals/overlays, and scope clarity.
+Most “design” problems in San Diego are not style problems.
+They are drainage, utilities (gas/electrical), walls/structures, approvals/overlays, and scope clarity problems.

-If you’re aiming for a true front yard + backyard transformation (pavers/porcelain, walls, outdoor kitchen, fire features, pergola/patio cover, lighting, drainage), you need to hire the pro (or team) who can deliver a build-ready plan — not just a pretty rendering.
+If you are aiming for a true front yard + backyard transformation (pavers/porcelain, walls, outdoor kitchen, fire features, pergola/patio cover, lighting, drainage), you need to hire the pro (or team) who can deliver a build-ready plan, not just a pretty rendering.

 Educational only (not legal advice).
 Requirements vary by jurisdiction (City vs County vs other cities) and parcel overlays/HOA rules.